Are you still using landing page navigation?

 Including website navigation on your homepage, for example, is an excellent way to educate visitors about your business, products, or services, improving user experience.
 However, this type of navigation can have the opposite effect on landing pages, as we’ll explain below.

-What Is the Difference Between a Homepage and Landing Page?
+What Is the Difference Between a Homepage and a Landing Page?

 Homepages should educate and inform visitors about your business, but landing pages have a completely different purpose.
 Instead of informing visitors, landing pages are designed for users to convert into leads and new customers.